Breeding birds: 4,000 pairs

 Wintering birds: 12,500

 90% of a barn owl’s prey consists of woodland rodents such as voles, mice and rats, hunted over open countryside.
-They will also eat small birds and amphibians.
+They will also eat small birds, amphibians, and insects.

 Barn owls eat their prey whole, regurgitating large black pellets of indigestible parts including teeth, fur and bones.

 Barn owls can be spotted in open country, alongside field edges, riverbanks and roadside verges.
 You can see them during the day but the best time is at dusk.

 The barn owl’s heart-shaped face collects sound in the same way as human ears and its hearing is the most sensitive of any animal tested.